shsagir/play-area-sync/docs/rsync.md

 You are likely making use of some kind of frontend bundling process - a build tool like webpack, Brunch, Parcel, browserify, gulp.js or alike.
 That includes compiling, concatenating and minifying of Javascript, SASS, LESS, stylus and maybe also images.
 Most modern build tools are based on Javascript and Node.js. fortrabbit Apps do not support to trigger such a frontend builds.
 So we advice to run the production build process [locally](/local-development).
 That has the advantage that you can optimally debug errors.
 But you also need to copy those files to your remote App somehow!

-**Option 1: Just include built files in Git!** You can just include the uglyfied files withing Git and deploy it along with the rest of the code.
+**Option 1: Just include built files in Git!** You can just include the uglyfied files within your Git repo and deploy it along with the rest of the code.
 That's not clean, but can be practical when your build process is not that complex.
-Mind that you might have a development and a production build tasks.
+Mind that you might have separate development and production build tasks.

 **Option 2: Deploy separately.** Ideally, those bundled binary-like files should be excluded from Git.
 Deployment is faster when the Git repo is small.
 And only uncompressed text can be "diffed".
 Those one-line files can not be tracked for changes.
 You can upload those files manually or even better use rsync to upload those bundles.